fraunhofer-iem/f1-telemetry-dashboard/README.md

     * Now you can adjust the dashboard-refresh rate of grafana itself.
 For me the sweetspot was at 200ms
 ## Useful Troubleshooting Tips:
 * If anything seems to be strugling to start.
 Whether in the starting process or in the running/developed process, check if all docker container are running properly.
 If not, restart them.
+* If an error occurs when add influx db as datasource, it may be helpful to switch to url http://influxdb:[INFLUXDB_PORT]

 ## Known Limitations
 * After examination there might be a problem in the way the tank percentage value is calculated.
 Open for a pull-request